• Home |

 FMJ

-A Full Metal Jacket bullet is often the least expensive because it's the least technologically advanced bullet.
+A full metal jacket is often the least expensive bullet because it's the least technologically advanced (that a semi-automatic will reliably fire, at least).

-It's great for plinking or hunting animals with a thick hide like hogs, but it's not as accurate as some of the other bullet types, nor is it suitable for self-defense because it's more likely to over-penetrate.
+It's great for plinking or hunting animals with a thick hide (like hogs), but it's not as accurate as some of the other bullet types, nor is it suitable for self-defense.

 TMJ